russblackburn/CarApp/README.md

 ##3.
 Serve/Emulate/Run##

     (Because this app relies on GeoLocation to work, you must serve it in a browser or run it on a device.
 It will not emulate.)

     Serve In Browser
     $ ionic serve

-    Emulate IOS
-    $ ionic platform add ios
-    $ ionic build ios
-    $ ionic emulate ios

     Run
     $ ionic platform add ios